devbird007/Vprofile-3-tier-architecture/journal/Flow of Execution for AWS Refactor.md

 mysql -h <<Database endpoint from earlier>> -u <<username>> -p<<password>> accounts
 ```

+Delete the instance(and its security group if created) when completed.

 ## 5. Create Elastic Beanstalk Environment
 ### Note down the required endpoints